nguyendinhphongdx/aws-study/content/4-CreateEc2Server/4.2-ConnectEc2/_index.md

-#### Connect to the EC2 Private server and check the internet connection.
+## Connect to the EC2 Private Server and Check Internet Connection

 9. Access to **EC2**